Phone: 503-823-PLAY (7529)

 Since January 10, 2014, parking pay stations have been active in Washington Park.
 All parking proceeds are being reinvested in improvements in and around the park, including:

 Washington Park is one of the crown jewels of our nationally-recognized Portland Parks & Recreation system.
 The park suffers from problems, which have been widely recognized for two decades.
-Now is the time to face these challenges to ensure that Washington Park remains a Portland treasure for many generations to come.
+We’re facing these challenges by reinvesting parking revenue into a variety of projects and programs that will benefit visitors, attractions, and the surrounding neighborhoods.